-DHSS, the state licensing agency for Adult Day Care programs, is responsible for overseeing ADC programs and ensuring that regulations pertaining to restraint, seclusion, and participant rights are adhered to and that participants are safe in their environment.
-DHSS complete onsite inspections and through observation, interview and record review, ensure programs are following the regulations and providing services in accordance with the regulations.
+The Department of Health and Senior Services (DHSS), the state licensing agency for Adult Day Care programs, is responsible for overseeing ADC programs and ensuring that regulations pertaining to restraint, seclusion, and participant rights are adhered to and those participants are safe in their environment.
+DHSS complete onsite inspections and through observation, interview and record review ensure programs are following the regulations and providing services in accordance with the regulations.

+State regulation requires providers and their employees to adhere to a code of ethics which includes prohibition of committing any act of abuse, neglect or exploitation.
+In addition, all HCBS providers are required to report any known or suspected abuse, neglect or exploitation of a participant to the state.
 DHSS utilizes ASPEN- the federal database required by CMS for Skilled Nursing Facility survey tracking-to also track their state licensed processes.
 Each inspection and any corresponding citations are entered into ASPEN.
 From this database, reports are run to determine the frequency of citations so that reports can be provided to the ADC providers on frequently cited citations and trends, and training programs can be tailored to address a particular area of concern.
 Reports can be run specifically on the incidence of restraints, and violations of participant rights being cited.